 1. Run just a one-way ANOVA, dropping the covariate.

 But do this only if really, truly, the only thing you’re interested in is whether these experimental conditions show differences in satisfaction, regardless of age.
 The one-way ANOVA will reflect the effects of the treatment groups, regardless of age.

 Of course, the main effect for condition in this full model with the interaction will test the same thing, as well as give you additional information at different ages.
+It is an option, but not necessarily a good one.
 So your second option is:

 2. Run the full model with the interaction, describe the results in detail, and don’t call it ANCOVA to appease reviewers.

 I personally tend to advocate this approach, as it really tells the full story of what is going on with your data.
 But I concede that there are situations where the focus is very narrow and the full story is not of interest.